natnaelmekuriaw/natnaelmekuriaw/README.md

-# Hi there, I'm [Your Name] 👋
+# Hi there, I'm [Natnael Mekuriaw] 👋

 Welcome to my GitHub!
-I'm a passionate **Full-Stack Developer** working with **React, Next.js, NestJS, Prisma, and Ant Design**.
+I'm a passionate **Full-Stack Developer** working with **React, Vue, Next.js, NestJS, Prisma, Php Laravel and more advanced technoligies and libraries**.
 I love building dynamic and scalable applications. 🚀

 ## 📌 Projects